Frequently Asked Questions about Acupuncture with Megan Marco

 A. Payment is required at the time of service in the forms of either cash, check with credit card to guaranty, or credit card.
 If a check is returned, a fee of $25 will be applied to your account.
 We do not bill insurance companies.
 We will be happy to provide you with the documentation that you may need to submit for reimbursement.

-Q. I am comfortable with Dr. Megan Marco and feel that calling her Dr. Marco is too formal or I am friends with her parents, and I am not sure what I should call her.
+Q. I am not sure what I should call Megan Marco.
 What should I call her?